 ServiceNow employees enjoyed being able to meet in person for a good cause.
 Some engaged in educational cultural exchanges too.
 “We have many nationalities in our Ireland office who aren’t as familiar with our local foods, so it was great to show them how to make things like ragu and apple crumble,” Ciara says.

 Even some members of the ServiceNow leadership team pitched in.
-“Volunteering is an equalizer,” Ciara adds, “There is a shift in dynamics where sometimes it’s people in leadership learning from more junior employees, and they work hand in hand.
+“Volunteering is an equaliser,” Ciara adds, “There is a shift in dynamics where sometimes it’s people in leadership learning from more junior employees, and they work hand in hand.
 It was a great opportunity to see different strengths come out in people.”

 Making strides for people without housing